falconxio/falconx-node/README.md

 });
 ```

-## New Order Endpoint
-A new faster endpoint is now available to place orders.
-The same can be used as mentioned in the below sample.
-Optional argument 'v3'.
-If the argument is not passed, the old order (v1/order) endpoint is used.
+## Latest Update

+All the trading requests will default to the new faster endpoint.
+The v3 flasg introduced earlier has been removed and should not be passed in the request (see sample below)

 ```javascript
 import FalconxClient from 'falconx-node';